My last dog, Kuma, was a Northern Breed (predominantly Karelian Bear Dog).

 Not one page on the website offered up my Holy Grail of both elevation data and accurate, consistent coordinates.
 Absolutely lame and non-detail oriented and only making it harder for the public to find the information they are looking for.
 Plus, if an organization does not utilize their website to make information easy for the public to find then the public will revert to using old-school methods such as a phone call to get their questions answered.
 From a business (and in this case a taxpayer) standpoint a well crafted website can offer a variety of useful information for the one-time cost of gathering the data and putting it in useful order and made available to the public.
 Typical information that most people want can be presented online once.
 A person on the other end of a phone (if you can even reach one) will inevitably have to answer the same handful of questions numerous times a day and cost (as a human resource line item) way more in base pay, training, benefits healthcare and pension than a simple informative website.
 Rant over.

 As we were looking at our options one of the three was officially “Closed.”
-Grizzly Flats Station at 5800′, showed as open both online and on the posted info sheet so we headed that direction.
-14 miles later we stopped at the Eel River Conservation camp (also Closed) which was just next to the Eel River Campround (closed as well) which was the spot you turn and head up into the actual Forest.
+Grizzly Flats Station at 5800′, showed as open both online and on the posted info sheet so we headed in that direction.
+14 miles later we stopped at the Eel River Conservation camp (also Closed) which was just next to the Eel River Campground (closed as well) which was the spot you turn and head up into the actual Forest.
 Expecting/hoping for some snow at our destination 17 miles away we took a moment to air down our tires with the Coyote Auto Deflators which we have now used hundreds of times.
 From the Eel River spot you turn right (if coming from the direction of Hwy 101 like we did) and drive over a narrow bridge with a relatively steep and abrupt drop off at the end and then you hit dirt.
 Winding up Etsel Ridge Road for a couple thousand feet until you come to an obvious “Y” in the road and we stayed to the left which now becomes Forest Service Road 1N02 or named Mexico Ridge Road by the few locals in the area.
 It is steep and narrow with sharp turns and still covered with patches of snow so we couldn’t get any inertia up.
-Instead we just stayed in 1st and 2nd gear with our deflated tires and gently plowed (no we don’t have a snow plow) our way onward and upward through increasing snow cover.
+Instead we just stayed in 1st and 2nd gear with our deflated tires and gently plowed our way onward and upward through increasing snow cover.

 A few early snow patches were easy enough to get through just with the deflated tires.
 1000 feet in elevation further up the road we still could forge on by merely activating the Tacoma’s 4-wheel Drive System.
 As we continued even higher up the mountain though patches of snow became deeper and more frequent.
 A couple of times we got only part way through a patch and then ground to a halt and had to shamefully and carefully roll back down the tracks we had just made.
 When we came to a snow-free area (or at least flat) we could reset ourselves and our expectations and try again using the previously made tracks and see if we could get just a bit farther than the last attempt.
 Those early difficulties were overcome by judicious throttle application and a “gung-ho” attitude.
 Another 1000 feet in elevation gain and other measures became necessary.
 We still had our factory rear locker, snow chains, sand ladders/traction mats and a winch in reserve if it got that bad.
 Truth be told, if we found that we were in a position that we had to winch ourselves further up the mountain by numerous and repeated 100 foot winch pulls then that was going to be the “let’s just find another spot” hint.
-Thankfully it did not come to that but, about one mile from the campsite it became a good idea to see if our tire chains would even make any difference which was also another opportunity to practice the fitting and use of these rather new weapons in our bag of tools for the fight to outwit Mother Nature.
+Thankfully it did not come to that but, about one mile from the campsite it became a good idea to see if our tire chains would even make any difference which was also another opportunity to practice the fitting and use of these rather new weapons in our bag of tools for the fight to outmaneuver Mother Nature.
 All of an 1/8 of a mile before the indicated turn off of the M1 and up into the camping area was a downed tree completely across the road.
 Right before the tree was a side road which was still totally covered in snow but that the map indicated would take us the short 1/4 mile up and around to the campsite area an alternate way.
 With our tire chains still on we made it successfully, set up camp and decided we would deal with that downed tree later.

 For the first week the only wildlife sounds we could hear were the animated chirping and twittering of a large and robust flock of “plain little birds” (and I mean no disrespect by that).
 Just because I have no idea what specific species they were do not mean I could not appreciate their presence.
 The communal vocalizations that the seeming hundreds of these petite, brown and gray, golf ball-sized little puffball beauties collectively put out into our shared space was impressive at best, slightly and sporadically annoying at worst.
 They were very chatty.
 No Corvids, no deer or other mammals, no insects…nothing else.
 Our days were spent hanging out in the snow-covered camp reading, relaxing and heading out on little half mile hikes to reconnoiter the area.